 Q1: How do I choose the right size of clothing and boots?

-Always try on trekking clothes and boots before buying to ensure they fit well.
+Always try on trekking clothes and boots before to ensure they fit well.
 Consider that you might need additional layers under your clothing.

 Q2: Can I rent gear instead of buying?